 Complete holdings of all Osterweis mutual funds (“Funds”) are generally available ten business days following quarter end.
 Holdings and sector allocations may change at any time due to ongoing portfolio management.
 Fund holdings as of the most recent quarter end are available here: Osterweis Fund

 The Osterweis Funds are available by prospectus only.
 The Funds’ investment objectives, risks, charges and expenses must be considered carefully before investing.
 The summary and statutory prospectuses contain this and other important information about the Funds.
 You may obtain a summary or statutory prospectus by calling toll free at (866) 236-0050, or by visiting www.osterweis.com/statpro.
 Please read the prospectus carefully before investing to ensure the Fund is appropriate for your goals and risk tolerance.

-Past performance is no guarantee of future results.
-This commentary contains the current opinions of the authors as of the date above which are subject to change at any time.
+This commentary contains the current opinions of the author as of the date above, which are subject to change at any time.
 This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.

 No part of this article may be reproduced in any form, or referred to in any other publication, without the express written permission of Osterweis Capital Management.

 Cash flow measures the cash generating capability of a company by adding non-cash charges (e.g., depreciation) and interest expense to pretax income.